 An insane father seems like the biggest stumbling block to Dahlia’s freedom, until long-hidden secrets begin bubbling to the surface, and what once seemed like paranoid delusions become threats to her life neither Dahlia nor Sanford are prepared to fight.

-Life & Being is available now on Kindle and is coming soon to other retailers.
+Life & Being is available now on your favorite ebook platform.